denbon05/smart-coop/README.md

 # smart-coop

-This project can address real-world issues in housing cooperatives by promoting transparency and empowering members to make informed decisions about how their cooperative's funds are allocated.
+This project can address real-world issues in housing cooperatives/associations by promoting transparency and empowering members to make informed decisions about how their associations' funds are allocated.

 ## Challenges with coops